theiagen/Mid-Atlantic-Docker4PH-2025/README.md

 - Have Visual Studio Code installed (see [Prerequisites for Hands-On Exercises](#prerequisites-for-hands-on-exercises)).

 ### Course Format
-This will be a 4-week training series occurring on `<CHANGE>` and `<CHANGE>` from `<CHANGE>`:
+This will be a 4-week training series occurring on Tuesdays and Thursdays from April 1st - 24th, 2025:
-- `<CHANGE>` (90 min): Lecture material with hands-on exercises
+- Tuesdays (90 min): Lecture material with hands-on exercises
-- `<CHANGE>` (60 min): "Office hours" style meeting where participants can ask any questions about the material, and the trainers will address any errors encountered by participants.
+- Thursdays (60 min): "Office hours" style meeting where participants can ask any questions about the material, and the trainers will address any errors encountered by participants.

+A pre-training kick-off will be held on Monday, March 31st 2025.
-All lecture content will be recorded and made available through this GitHub repository to facilitate self-paced and asynchronous learning.
+All **lecture content** will be recorded and made available through this GitHub repository to facilitate self-paced and asynchronous learning.

 ## Course Content